MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/Guides/MOR/Testnet/MOR Rewards Staking Testnet Contract Guide.md

 Input as parameters:
 - `poolId_ (uint 256)`: pool identifier, enter `0` for capital providers pool;
 - `amount_ (uint 256)`: amount of tokens in Wei. (the same or less than amount you approved).
-- `claimLockEnd_ (uint 128)`: timestamp of the reward unlock period, i.e. when you will be able to claim your MOR reward.
+- `claimLockEnd_ (uint 128)`: timestamp of the reward unlock time, i.e. when you will be able to claim your MOR reward.
 If you don't want to stake MOR rewards, type `0` in the field.

 To convert Data to Timestamp and vice versa you can use **https://etherscan.io/blockdateconverter**:
 - select Timestamp & Date;
 - select Date & Time to Timestamp;
 - set the Date and click **"Convert"**.
--

 On the picture Date **Jul-22-2025 12:00:59 PM UTC** converted to the Timestamp **1753185659**.
 That effectively means that the user stake their MOR rewards until Jul-22-2025 12:00:59 PM UTC.

 <img src="/Graphics/Docs%20Graphics/English/Morpheus%20Capital%20Providers%20Contract%20Guide/deposit.png" width=70% height=70%>